 J. Steven Reznick Diversity and Psychological Research Grant

 Fostering diversity in research is a primary goal of the Department of Psychology and Neuroscience.
 The Reznick Diversity and Psychological Research Grant will support students from underrepresented backgrounds OR those who are interested in conducting research with, or applicable to, populations traditionally underrepresented in psychological research.
-This grant will be awarded to two recipients for use during the Spring 2020 semester; each recipient will receive an amount of $2,000.
-One award will be given to a student who has already been involved substantially in psychological research as a way to encourage further depth of research experiences, and one award will be given to someone who may just be beginning to think about psychological research in order to encourage these burgeoning scientific interests.
-The students receiving this award may use the funds for any of the following purposes (alone or in combination): to offset the need for other part-time work, to cover the costs of carrying out research, or to attend a professional conference.
+This grant will be awarded to two recipients for use during the Spring 2022 semester; each recipient will receive an amount of $2,263.
+One award will be given to a student who has already been involved substantially in research as a way to encourage further depth of research experiences, and one award will be given to someone who may just be beginning to think about research in order to encourage these interests.
+The students receiving this award may use the funds for any of the following purposes (alone or in combination): to offset the need for other part-time work, to cover the costs of carrying out research, and/or to attend a professional conference.

 Eligibility requires that students:

 - Have PSYC or NSCI declared as their current major; and

 - Be enrolled full-time in Fall 2021; and